ozkary/machine-learning-engineering/05-deployment/README.md

 ## Flask Deployment

-Absolutely!
 Deploying a machine learning model using Flask and Gunicorn on a Linux server is a common approach.
 Here's a high-level overview of the steps you'll need to follow:

 1. **Set Up Your Model:**
    Make sure your trained model and any other necessary files are ready for deployment.
 These might include your trained model file, the dictionary vectorizer, and any pre-processing functions.